limumu008/Wrangle-OpenStreetMap-Data/README.md

 * `Avoiding the invalid information on the dataset and improving the fetching result speed and accurancy`
 * `Standarding the input data as Google Maps, it's more convenient to do the cross-referencing.`

+## Anticipated Problems
+* `Supposed the user still typed the information by unfollowed the suggested format is a big problem.`
+* `For the scrip of cleaning data, it will not only modify the data, but also delete the data sometimes.
+How should we deal with it?`
+* `Even if everything is setted up exactly, we will still face the wrong information problem.
+Like someone typed Houston Avenue as Washington Avenue.`

 # References
 https://github.com/pratyush19/Udacity-Data-Analyst-Nanodegree/tree/master/P3-OpenStreetMap-Wrangling-with-SQL